emmaknaub/Searching-For-Sanctuary/proposal.md

 ## The team
 _Who is working on this project?_

+Emma, Brittany, Fathima, and Weston

 ## The pitch
 _What's the basic pitch for the project? e.g. What kind of thing are you making?
 Does it have a genre within that overall category?
 Who is the audience?
 What are your starting premises?_

+We are creating an adventure-type "would you survive the apocalypse" interactive story on Twine.